-Please submit your nominations for the 2018-19 Social and Behavioral Science Excellence in Mentoring Award.
-This award is meant to recognize and encourage the efforts of faculty (either tenure-track or career-line) who consistently demonstrate excellent mentoring to students at any stage of academic life (K-12, undergraduate, graduate, postdoctoral scholars), and/or faculty members.
+The College of Social Behavioral Science (CSBS) invites and encourages nominations each spring to honor and recognize faculty in our college who are exhibiting Excellence in Mentoring.
+This award is meant to recognize and encourage the efforts of faculty (either tenure-track or career-line) who consistently demonstrate excellent mentoring to students at any stage of academic life (K-12, undergraduate, graduate, postdoctoral scholars) and/or faculty members.

 - Provide intellectual mentoring.
 Model a record of excellence in research and/or teaching skills and facilitate mentees’ understanding of the content and skills of their social science field.

 - Create a supportive environment for research, scholarship, teaching, and professional work.

 - Provide mentees with the resources to allow them to thrive and achieve their goals.

 - Facilitate an environment that promotes successful completion of students’ degree programs.

 - Act as advocates for students, postdoctoral scholars, and faculty members by pointing individuals toward opportunities and assisting with removing barriers that otherwise prevent mentees from achieving their goals.

 - Provide a collaborative and accessible learning environment through open communication.